zonghaohuang007/ML_data_auditing/README.md

 ```

 ## To reproduce the main experimental results of our proposed framework in the paper:
+Please check the notes or comments in "./experiments/run.sh" for the information on the mapping between main results in the paper and the corresponding codes used to reproduce them.
 (In "./experiments/run.sh", it is needed to set the data path where the dataset is downloaded and unzipped)
 ```
 bash ./experiments/run.sh
 ```